EgeErdemm/smart-counting-game/README.md

 ## 🎮 Game Mechanics

--The game board consists of a grid filled with randomly generated numbers.
+- The game board consists of a grid filled with randomly generated numbers.
--The player navigates the grid by swiping in four directions.
+- The player navigates the grid by swiping in four directions.
--The numbers in the cells visited by the player are added to their score.
+- The numbers in the cells visited by the player are added to their score.
--The player can select either addition or subtraction mode via the UI on the screen.
+- The player can select either addition or subtraction mode via the UI on the screen.
--The goal is to reach the target score within a limited number of moves.
+- The goal is to reach the target score within a limited number of moves.
--The player wins by following the correct path and reaching the target score before time runs out.
+- The player wins by following the correct path and reaching the target score before time runs out.

 ### 🎥 Game Play
 [![Game Play](https://img.youtube.com/vi/r17iroOqR-g/0.jpg)](https://www.youtube.com/watch?v=r17iroOqR-g)